mamagoooot/STORY_wren-kellan/README.md

 **Wren:** “That’s not a gun, is it?”
 **Kellan:** (groaning) “Kill me now.”

+Wren: “That’s not a gun, is it?”
+Kellan (groaning): “You are actively destroying my life.”)

+Setting: Another safehouse.
+Single room.
+Twin bed.
+Concrete floor.
+Nowhere to hide.

+Wren's had it.

+Her shoulder hurts.
+Her favorite hoodie got blood on it.
+She hasn’t had coffee in twenty-four hours and she’s officially snapped.

+She creeps up behind Kellan with her secret weapon.

+The eyebrow scissors.

+She raises them like a dagger.
+Soft footsteps.
+No noise.
+This is it.

+She lunges—

+And immediately trips over her untied shoelace.

+Crashes into his back like a rogue raccoon.

+“AH—”

+He turns just in time to catch her.

+And the scissors.

+They tumble to the floor.
+Hard.

+Wren ends up sprawled across his chest, elbow in his ribs, face way too close.

+Kellan groans.

+“Are you serious.”

+She scrambles, tries to push off him.

+“You moved!”

+“I was literally standing still.”

+“You dodged!
+No one expects a dodge at a time like that!”

+“You tried to stab me with manicure scissors.”

+“They’re multipurpose!”

+They roll.
+He pins her down, arms locked.
+Still careful of her shoulder.
+She’s beneath him now, hair splayed, cheeks flushed.

+The scissors skid across the floor and hit the wall with a soft ting.

+Silence.

+They’re breathing hard.
+Too hard.

+Her thigh is hooked over his leg.
+His hands are braced beside her head.

+She blinks up at him.

+“...This is a weird first kiss setup.”

+He stares at her.
+Doesn’t move.
+Doesn’t smile.
+But something in his jaw tightens.
+Something gives.

+“You are the most exhausting person I’ve ever met.”

+“Good.
+I hope I ruin your whole assassin aesthetic.”

+His eyes flick down to her mouth.

+And back up.

+He shifts his weight—slowly, deliberately—then pulls himself off her, one controlled muscle at a time.

+“Put your shoes on,” he says.
+“You’re a liability.”

+“You’re a coward.”

+He pauses.
+Doesn’t look back.

+“If I wasn’t, you’d already be dead.”

+Or something else entirely.

 ---

 #### CHAPTER 13 – "This Is a Dumb Hiding Place and I Hate Everything"
 They hide in a dryer.
 She ends up on his lap.
 Again.

+Wren: “Oh.
+That’s not a gun, is it?”
+Kellan (dying inside): “Kill me now.”

+He’s losing control.
+She’s a menace.
+He’s obsessed.
+It’s mutual.)

+Setting: A botched extraction.
+Wrong turn.
+Wrong building.
+Now they're crammed inside a commercial dryer in a rundown laundromat.
+Because Wren said it was a “genius hiding spot” and Kellan, against every instinct in his tactical-trained brain, followed her in.

+It’s dark.
+Cramped.
+She’s half on his lap, one foot shoved into the wall of the dryer, one arm braced against his shoulder.

+He’s trying not to breathe.
+Not to move.
+Not to notice the fact that her ass is squarely in his lap.

+“You’re sweating,” she whispers.

+“You’re on my face.”

+“It’s called survival.”

+“It’s called idiotic.”

+She shifts.
+Accidentally grinds her hip into him.

+He grits his teeth so hard he might break a molar.

+She’s a disaster.
+A loud, impulsive, bright-colored hurricane wrapped in a body that will not stay where it belongs.
+This is a war zone.
+His job is to kill.
+To disappear.
+Not to sit inside an appliance with a warm, squirming, bandaged woman who just tried to stab him with beauty tools.

+She whispers again.

+“What if they open it?”

+“Then you’ll finally get your wish and die somewhere ridiculous.”

+“You’re tense.”

+“You’re on my—*”

+He stops.

+She pauses.

+“Oh.”
+(beat)
+“That’s not a gun, is it.”

+He doesn’t answer.

+Kill her.
+Kill her.
+Kill her.
+God, don’t kill her.

+She shifts again.
+Accidentally.

+He groans under his breath—a rough, unfiltered sound that wasn’t meant to escape.

+“You okay?” she says, mock-innocent.

+“You are actively destroying my life,” he growls.

+“With my thighs?”

+“With your existence.”

+They go still as footsteps echo outside the laundromat.
+Voices.
+Close.
+Laughing.
+Not a threat yet, but too close to breathe easy.

+Wren softens.
+Just a little.

+And that’s worse.

+Because now she’s quiet and pressed to him and her breath is against his throat and he can smell her shampoo and he hates this.
+He hates her.

+He’s going to burn the world just to get this woman out of his bloodstream.

 ---